 Cover Type Relevance Why It Matters Typical Limit

-Public Liability Essential Covers injury to clients, visitors, and third parties at your training location.
-Client injuries during exercise sessions, slip-and-fall incidents, and equipment-related accidents are common in fitness settings.
-Most gym leases and venue agreements require proof of public liability cover. $1M - $10M
+Public Liability Essential Covers injury to clients, visitors, and bystanders at your training location.
+Client injuries during sessions, slip-and-fall incidents, and equipment accidents are common in fitness settings.
+Most gym leases and venue agreements require proof of public liability cover. $5M - $20M

-Professional Indemnity Essential Covers claims arising from your professional advice or exercise programming - prescribing an exercise that causes injury, failing to screen a client's medical history, or providing nutritional guidance that causes harm.
-Essential for anyone providing personalised training programs. $500K - $2M
+Professional Indemnity Essential Covers claims from your professional advice or programming - prescribing an exercise that causes injury, failing to screen a client's health history, or giving dietary guidance that results in harm.
+Essential for anyone providing personalised training programs. $500K - $5M

 Material Damage / Contents Essential Covers gym equipment, fitout, weights, machines, and business contents against fire, theft, flood, and accidental damage.
-Commercial gym equipment can cost $100,000 - $500,000+ to replace, making this essential for facility operators. $50K - $500K
+Commercial gym equipment can cost $100,000 to $500,000 to replace, making this essential for facility operators. $50K - $500K

-Business Interruption Recommended Replaces lost income if your gym or training facility cannot operate due to an insured event - fire, flood, or major equipment failure.
-For gym owners with ongoing rent, staff costs, and member obligations, even a short closure can be financially devastating.
+Business Interruption Recommended Replaces lost income when your gym or studio cannot operate due to an insured event - fire, flood, or major equipment failure.
+Gym owners with ongoing rent, staff costs, and member obligations face immediate financial pressure from even a short closure.
 12 months revenue

-Product Liability Optional Covers claims if products you sell - supplements, protein powder, resistance bands, or branded merchandise - cause injury or illness to a customer.
+Product Liability Optional Covers claims when products you sell - supplements, protein powder, resistance bands, or branded merchandise - cause injury or illness.
 Relevant if your fitness business retails products alongside training services. $1M - $5M

-Cyber Liability Optional Covers costs if your business systems are hacked or member data is compromised.
-Relevant for gyms with online booking systems, membership databases, and payment processing systems that store personal and financial data. $100K - $500K
+Cyber Liability Optional Covers costs when your systems are hacked or member data is compromised.
+Relevant for gyms with online booking, membership databases, and payment processing that store personal and financial information. $100K - $500K

 Disclaimer: Cover types and limits shown are general guidance based on typical fitness business needs.
-Your specific requirements depend on your business type, services offered, client volumes, and risk profile.
+Your actual requirements depend on business type, services offered, client volumes, and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Personal Trainers & Gyms

-These Australian business insurance providers offer policies suited to fitness professionals and gym operators.
+The following Australian insurers offer policies suited to fitness professionals and gym operators.

 BizCover

-One of Australia's leading online business insurance providers.
-BizCover offers fast online quotes and policies tailored for fitness professionals and gym businesses.
-Known for competitive pricing and a straightforward digital process.
+Australia's leading online business insurance platform, trusted by over 290,000 businesses.
+BizCover offers fast quotes with bundled PI and public liability cover designed for fitness professionals and gym operators.

 Public liability up to $20M